Vanadium flow batteries and solar to deliver clean power on demand

 Creating South Australia’s first dispatchable solar power plant

 Australia’s rapid uptake of renewable energy in recent years has driven the need for investment in flexible energy storage technologies to manage the variable output from those generation sources.
-The Yadlamalka Energy project provides a glimpse into the future of electricity grids in Australia and around the world.
+Yadlamalka Energy provides a glimpse into the future of electricity grids in Australia and around the world.
 It has been supported by ARENA, the Australian Renewable Energy Agency, with a significant grant of $5.7m AUD.

-“Yadlamalka Energy Trust is excited about being the first in Australia to construct a large scale dispatchable power plant.
+“Yadlamalka Energy is excited about being the first in Australia to construct a large scale dispatchable power plant.
 Through using breakthrough technology in the form of vanadium flow batteries, we can deliver strong, economic infrastructure benefit to South Australia and at the same time support a low carbon economy.

 We hugely appreciate ARENA’s support and look forward to working with them on this exciting project to enable a sustainable energy future for Australia.